gorkalarralde/M5Racing/README.md

    - 3-zone or 8-zone expanded data sampling to choose from
    - Based on external infrared (IR) sensors (from -40 to 380ºC)
-   - Includes "check-by-colour" values and alerts for too low or too high temperature
+   - Includes "check-by-colour" values and alerts for too low or too high temperature (> 100 ºC)
    - On-screen data analysis simplified:
      - Outside, middle and inside temps for each car tire
        - At setup, includes camber tips for optimum performance